deejaygraham/deejaygraham.github.io/resume.markdown

 ---
 # Derek John Graham

+Senior software developer with over 14 years experience delivering commercial applications in C & C++ for Windows platforms and the Web.
+Many of these projects have been involved with real-time, motion and process control systems in high reliability, 24-7 environments.

+Programming language nut - C#, C++, Python, Ruby, Lua ... (you get the idea).
+More than 8 years working as a senior developer/team lead and 5 years project management experience.

+Specialties:C++, .NET, Object-oriented and web technologies Software Architecture and Design
+Agile Software Development (FDD and Scrum) Configuration Management
+"Frequent, tangible, working results"
+Mentoring and promoting excellence in programming Helping software to be just like in the movies

 ## Summary
 I  am  a  senior  software  developer  with  over  15  years  experience  delivering commercial solutions for Windows platforms.